-S6 Resistance Clas s: Lecture/discussion on reducing resistance.
-Follo ow-up: Read PA Section on Resistance gain Acceptance & Copy testing s: Assume you have the attention of the target market and they are open to change, how then do you acceptance?
-For example, how do you gain acceptance of the company whose ad campaign you will valuating?
-Follo ow-up: Read PA section on Acceptance.
+S6 Resistance Class: Lecture/discussion on reducing resistance.
+Follow-up: Read PA Section on Resistance S7 Acceptance & Copy testing Class: Assume you have the attention of the target market and they are open to change, how then do you gain acceptance?
+For example, how do you gain acceptance of the company whose ad campaign you will be evaluating?
+Follow-up: Read PA section on Acceptance.
 Post revised house ad on WebCafe.
-Message & Copy testing paration: Copy testing: Prepare a short copy test for your house ad, and describe the plan that you ld use to administer this test.
-Pre-test your procedure. s: Using words and pictures to persuade.
-Ask classmates to respond as if they were potential omers.
+S8 Message & Copy testing Preparation: Copy testing: Prepare a short copy test for your house ad, and describe the plan that you would use to administer this test.
+Pre-test your procedure.
+Class: Using words and pictures to persuade.
+Ask classmates to respond as if they were potential customers.
 Obtain suggestions that you can use to improve your copy testing procedure.
-Follo ow-up: Read the section on Message \$9 Clas Attention s: Once you have the message, how do you get people to pay attention?
+Follow-up: Read the section on Message S9 Attention Class: Once you have the message, how do you get people to pay attention?
 How do you deliver the message to the target market?
-Follo ow-up: Read the PA section on Attention. still media principles s: Lecture on use of principle for still ads.
-Follo Dw-up: Read PA section on still media.
-Media allocation s: How much should you spend on the campaign in total and by media?
-Follo ow-up: Study the media section on Adprin.com and Appendix E of Persuasive Advertising Motion media principles s: Lecture/discussion on getting and keeping attention.
+Follow-up: Read the PA section on Attention.
+S10 Still media principles Class: Lecture on use of principle for still ads.
+Follow-up: Read PA section on still media.
+S11 Media allocation Class: How much should you spend on the campaign in total and by media?
+Follow-up: Study the media section on Adprin.com and Appendix E of Persuasive Advertising S12 Motion media principles Class: Lecture/discussion on getting and keeping attention.
 Methods for still and motion media.
-Follo ow-up: Read PA sections 9 and 10 ORAL PROJECT REPORT: Ad campaign for your ad agency s: Oral presentations on your project to improve a print ad.
-All teams must have their reports ready by date.
-Bonus of 10-points for being on time.
-The time will be equally distributed among the groups.
-S14 IN-CLASS EXAM (Final session) (AdF of the exam materials will be taken from Persuasive Advertising (PA) and advertisingprinciples.com Prin.com).
-They will be selected from the questions and answers provided as "Self-administered ns" on adprin.com, although one or two new WAPB ads might be used.
+Follow-up: Read PA sections 9 and 10 S13 IN-CLASS EXAM (Final session) All of the exam materials will be taken from Persuasive Advertising (PA) and advertising principles.com (AdPrin.com).
+They will be selected from the questions and answers provided as "Self-administered Exams" on adprin.com, although one or two new WAPB ads might be used.
 No decision aids of any type allowed.

-Submit all materials to Scott's office by 5PM, Oct 25.
+Submit all materials to Scott's office by Noon April 30.
 Bonus of 10 points for on-time delivery.